FrancesCoronel/personal-website-v3/content/mentoring.md

 ---
 title: Mentoring
-description: Mentoring is a brain to pick, an ear to listen, and a push in the right direction. 📚
+description: "Mentoring is a brain to pick, an ear to listen, and a push in the right direction. 📚"
 image: https://i.imgur.com/BqiFTqF.jpg
 customPage: true
 hideImage: true